Overview

 • HCI-2 (e.g. HCI-2xx)

-• Your server model matches one of the prefixes listed above
+You are affected if your server model matches one of the prefixes listed above and Secure Boot is enabled.

 Check If Secure Boot Is Enabled